Graph-X/Update_Mimikatz/README.md

 Update-Mimikatz.sh is a bash script that takes the compiled dll files converts them to base64 strings and then replaces the old dll base64 strings with the new ones.

-Update-Mimikatz.ps1 is an untested powershell port of the bash script.
-In theory everything should work the same, but I haven't debugged it yet.
-If you absolutely need it to work, you might not want to start with this one.
+Update-Mimikatz.ps1 is deleted.
+It doesn't work and I'm not even close to getting around to fixing/finishing it.